kshaffer/courses/as4-unit1.md

 **Modulation (Unit I)**

+- perform a modulating melody with preparation (sung with solfège) – 1x
 - perform a modulating melody from sight (sung with solfège) – 1x
 - perform a modulating melody from sight (instrument of choice) – 1x
 - transcribe/dictate a modulating melody quickly, without an instrument (take-home and/or *with* an instrument qualifies for half-credit) – 2x